Milton-Luis/Milton-Luis/README.md

-- 🔭 Atualmente trabalhando como professor no CEP
+- 🔭 Atualmente trabalho como professor no CEP
 - 🌱 Estudando Javascript
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...